Am I employed, self-employed, both, or neither?

 Note that the law here is complex – we have tried to simplify things, but this is not a comprehensive guide.
 If you are still not clear, you should ask tax adviser or HMRC for help.
 You can find a tax adviser on the Chartered Institute of Taxation website.
 You can find contact details for HMRC on the GOV.UK website.

 A limited company is a separate legal entity.
-There is more information on what your position is if you set the company up in the 'employed section' of this website.
+There is more information on what your position is if you set the company up a limited company in the 'employed section' of this website.

 There is information on what your position is if you are working through an umbrella company in the 'employed section' of this website.